-St Matthew’s and five other churches run a Christians Against Poverty (CAP) Debt Centre here in Oxford.
+St Matthew’s and four partner churches, and a further four associate partner churches, run a Christians Against Poverty (CAP) Debt Centre here in Oxford.

 CAP provides the UK's leading debt-help service, and it is available free to absolutely anyone.
 To get this free advice on all your debts ring freefone 0800 328 0006.

 Our Oxford CAP Debt Centre is part of the hugely successful Christians Against Poverty charity, which now has over 300 debt centres across the UK offering free advice for people weighed down by debt.
 CAP offers practical Christian love and witness by providing debt counselling help, financial and budgeting advice, and insolvency services.
 CAP-trained staff, accompanied by volunteers, visit clients in their homes to offer practical support, which includes planning budgets for clients, negotiating with creditors and, if necessary, providing emergency interim food shopping.
 This is real New Testament stuff - loosing the chains of oppression and bringing hope to the poor and isolated.
 It's massively exciting for Oxford and a fantastic Christian witness to the love of God.

 The Oxford CAP Debt Centre also runs ‘CAP ‘Money Courses’.
 CAP Money is the largest provider of face-to-face adult financial education in the UK.
 The course is friendly, informative, and fun, and suitable for anyone, not just those with money problems.
 Find the next CAP Money Course near you.